 Sanctions & Export Controls

-We brought the first judicial review of how the UK implemented EU financial sanctions, as well as the largest sanctions-related annulment application ever filed at the General Court of the EU in respect of 123 Zimbabwean nationals and entities.
+We have unrivalled experience of administrative and judicial challenges to sanctions designations and licensing decisions.
+We brought the first judicial review of the UK’s implementation of EU sanctions, as well as the largest sanctions-related annulment application ever filed at the EU General Court on behalf of 123 Zimbabwean individuals and entities.

 With the help of our specialist civil litigation and insolvency teams we assist our clients with the resolution of disputes arising out of the impact of sanctions on contractual arrangements, including in connection with contested litigation and international arbitration proceedings.

 - We successfully brought an application to annul our client’s EU financial sanctions designation, culminating with the Council’s decision to de-list him (Abdelkader Sabra v Council of the European Union, judgment of the EU General Court of 16 March 2022.